smileidentity/smile-identity-core-ruby/README.md

 ## Documentation

 This gem requires specific input parameters, for more detail on these parameters please refer to our [documentation for Web API](https://docs-smileid.herokuapp.com/docs#web-api-introduction).

+Please note that you will have to be a Smile Identity Partner to be able to query our services.
 ## Usage

 Add this line to your application's Gemfile: